MiloMT/WebDev-Pathway-Assistant/README.md

 **Installation Note**

 Included with the repository is a '.flaskenv.sample' file.
 In order for the API to run correctly, a '.flaskenv' file has to be created and the correct values assigned to each parameter as noted in the sample file.
-A database also needs to be created along with a database user with sufficient permissions to create and destroy records and tables.
+A PostgreSQL database also needs to be created along with a database user with sufficient permissions to create and destroy records and tables.

 ## The problem at hand